miranKadri/miranKadri/README.md

 ### Hi there 👋
 ## This is Miran kadri
-Skilled and ambitious Data Science developer with 2 years of experience working in data science related startups, and handling freelancing projects.
+Skilled and ambitious Data Science developer with over 3 years of experience working in data science related startups, and handling freelancing projects.
+I am currently working at Network Financial as a Data Analyst.

 A brief list of things that I do: